 For infrastructure and public works projects, 360 cameras have enhanced safety compliance and project monitoring.
 In a large-scale bridge construction project, field teams used 360 cameras to capture weekly progress updates.
 The resulting digital twin enabled remote stakeholders to perform virtual inspections, identify potential safety hazards, and monitor construction phases without frequent site visits.
 This approach not only improved safety oversight but also streamlined decision-making processes, leading to more efficient project management and reduced travel costs for key personnel.

-Integrate 360 cameras and reality capture for your projects
+How can you integrate 360 cameras and reality capture into your projects?

 Integrating 360 cameras into construction processes marks a significant shift in how projects are documented and managed.
 These cameras have a profound impact on efficiency, collaboration, and decision-making, offering a comprehensive visual record that enhances every aspect of construction management.
 From large-scale commercial developments to public infrastructure, the benefits of 360 camera technology are clear, leading to cost savings, improved safety, and better client communication.